BiomSharp/BiomSharp/README.md

 ## Why C#?

 Most of our clients require deployments on the Microsoft Windows operating system.
 Also, as most biometric vendors provide mainly C++ and nowadays, C# SDK's, it has become our path of least-resistance.
-It is our experience that using a memory-managed framework/language leads to higher quality solutions and faster delivery times.
+It is our experience that using a modern memory-managed framework/language leads to higher quality solutions and faster delivery times.
 Add to this the fact that most application developers today are less experience in C/C++, makes this type of framework a more attractive alternative.

 ## Status